HaotianZhangAI4Science/AI-Docking-Evaluation/FABind_plus/README.md

 You can complete this process by running the notebook `rmsd_unaligned.ipynb` after updating the path in the script.
 We use the package `networkx` to align the graphs generated from the docked and real poses.

 ## Claims
 Fabind is a blind docking model, so we calculate the RMSD between the ligand in the ground truth and the ligand in the docked pose without alignment.
-If certain docked poses cannot pass the rdkit filter, we will not calculate the RMSD and replace the RMSD value with -1.
+If certain docked poses cannot pass the rdkit filter, we will not calculate the RMSD by `rmsd_unaligned.ipynb` and replace the RMSD value with -1.
+Also, we write a script `rmsd_unaligned_nordkit.ipynb` to calculate the RMSD without rdkit filter.